 Freezing is the fastest and most economical way of preserving a wide variety of foods, from vegetables and fruits to meat, fish and poultry.
 It is also very easy as long as you follow a few guidelines for specific produce.

 You should endeavour to freeze food as quickly as possible so the best type of freezer for home food storage is the deep freeze, not the small frozen food type compartments, as the temperature in these is not adequately cold enough to keep food for long periods of time.

 The equipment required for home freezing is very similar to that for preserving and bottling.
 The hard work will be taken out of the process if you also have access to an electric blender, food mills, shredder and choppers and an air extractor.
 However, these are not essential.
 Essential items include freezer bags, tape, suitable plastic containers, and labels.

 Processing Fish or Meat for Freezing

-Large carcases are butchered to produce smaller cuts of meat before freezing.
+Large carcasses are butchered to produce smaller cuts of meat before freezing.
 They are not frozen as a whole carcass.
-Small animals (e.g. chicken) can be frozen as a whole carcass (after removing giblets), or cut up.
+Small animals (e.g. chicken) can be frozen as a whole carcass (after removing giblets) or cut up.

 Freezing doesn’t damage the quality of meat in any appreciable way, and can have a slight tenderizing effect on meat.
 Frozen meat will generally have a similar level of tenderness after it is thawed to what it would have had without freezing.